 Concept and Gameplay:

-“Mr. Flipper” is not your usual pinball game: You actively control the flipper to move around and activate it at the right moment, so that the ball won’t fall into the rising lava from beyond.
-Also, the pinball is pretty fragile and can be destroyed, when it stays too long in the hot fluid.
-Another great catch about the game is the subtle stealth mechanic: Some monsters will try to hold the tired hero back by stunning him per direct contact, but when Mr. Flipper switches into the silent mode, they’ll just pass by.
+In the unusual pinball game “Mr. Flipper”, you actively control the flipper, move it around and activate it at the right moment, so that the ball will not fall into the rising lava.
+Also, the pinball is pretty fragile and will be destroyed when it stays too long in the hot fluid.
+Another great catch about the game is the subtle stealth mechanic: Some monsters will try to hold the tired hero back by stunning him per direct contact, but when Mr. Flipper switches into the silent mode, they will just pass by.
 Even though the control scheme might feel a bit unusual at first, the core concept of this jam entry is absolutely excellent.

 Read more about “Mr. Flipper”.